VOL. IV - APPENDIX C

 • William Honeysett.
 Born 1855 in Warbleton

 • Thomas Benjamin Honeysett.
 Born 1858 in Warbleton.
 Thomas married Ellen Catherine Barnes on 15 September 1884 at St George's, Battersea.
 Both were of full age.
 Thomas was an indoor servant.
 Ellen was the daughter of William Thomas Barnes (deceased), coal merchant.
 In 1891 they were living at 2, Winchester Terrace, Westminster and "Benjamin" was a "plateman".
 They were still there in 1901, "Thomas" now described as a "restaurant plateman".
+In 1911 Thomas and Ellen were living at 39, Causton Street, Westminster.
+Thomas aged 53 was a "plateman" for a hotel.
+Ellen was 54 years old. they had been married 26 years and had no children.
+By 1921 Thomas had been widowed.
+He was at 24, St Andrew's Street, Wandsworth, London.
+Thomas was a 62 year old plateman for Baker & Co Coventry restaurant.
+His niece, Ellen C Williams, a 47 year old widow, a cleaner for New Scotland Yard and her daughter were living with him.
 Thomas B Honeysett died in 1936 in Battersea.

 • Esther Jane Honeysett.
 Born 1859 in Biddenden.
 In 1891 Esther was one of four lodgers with John Poole, a railway labourer and his wife.
 She is 25 years old and no occupation is given.
 Esther married James Bowles in 1892 in Hollingbourne, Kent.
 In 1901 they were living at Illcomb Road, Headcorn.
 James, aged 36 was a blacksmith.
 They had two daughters.
 They were still at Headcorn in 1911, the census shows that they had three children, but only two survived.
-Esther J Bowles died in 1925.
+In 1921 James and Esther were living at the Old Forge, Headcorn.
+James, aged 58 was a shoeing and general smith.
+Esther was 55 years and on home duties.
+Both daughters remained at home, but one was now married.
+Esther J Bowles died in 1925 in Maidstone.
 In 1939 James was living at Old Forge House, Hollingbourne with Courtney J Bridger, master blacksmith and his family.
-James Bowles died in 1943
+James Bowles died in 1943 in Maidstone

 Jane Honeysett died before 1871, when Edward, a 51 year old widower, an agricultural labourer was living in Wagstaff, Biddenden, Kent.
 All his children except eldest son Edward are listed.
 Mary, aged 20 is a housekeeper, William, aged 15 is an agricultural labourer and "Benjamin" is a scholar.
 In 1881 Edward is at Biddenden Road, Headcorn, only Esther, now 15 remains at home.
 In 1891 Edward is living at Holly Cottage, Tenterden, with his brother Thomas and his wife Elizabeth (see below).
 He is 71 years old, but still working as an agricultural labourer.
 Edward Honeysett died in 1896 in Tenterden, Kent.

-Nothing more is known about Edward and Ann's daughter Hannah Honeysett, after 1851 when she was 27 years old and still living with her parents.
+Edward and Ann's daughter Hannah Honeysett was baptised on 9 October 1844 at Nothing more is known about after 1851 when she was 27 years old and still living with her parents.

 Edward and Ann's son John Honeysett married Harriett Heathfield on 1 May 1854 at Smarden, Kent.
 They had one son

 • Edward Honeysett.
 Baptised 22 April 1855 in Tenterden.
 Edward married Elizabeth Oliver on 15 July 1883.
 In 1891 they were living 283, Whitehorse Road, Croydon and Edward was a police constable.
 They had four children.
 In 1901 they were at 158, Godinton Road, Ashford and Edward was a domestic gardener!!
 They were still there in 1911 and Edward is now described as a police pensioner and domestic gardener.
+By 1921 they were living at 219, Godinton Road.
+Edward was 66 years, no occupation and Elizabeth was 62 on home duties.
+George and Alice Martin were visiting.
 Edward Honeysett of 219, Godinton Road died on 27 May 1934 at Gill House, Ashford.
 Probate was granted to Elizabeth Honeysett, widow and Frederick Honeysett, gas works foreman.
 Elizabeth Honeysett of 219, Godinton Road, died on 16 November 1937 at Ashford Hospital, Kent.
 Probate was granted to Frederick Honeysett, gas works foreman, one of their sons.

 Harriett Honeysett died in 1856 in Smarden and was buried on 20 September 1856 in Mursten.
 John remarried Mercy Wilson on 11 November 1860 in Halden.
 In 1861 they were living at Durrants Green, High Halden.
 In 1871 they were at Needers Bridge, Tenterden.
 John's brother Thomas Honeysett was living with them (see below).
 They had three children

 • Elizabeth Sarah Ann Honeysett.
 Born 1871 in Tenterden.
 Elizabeth married Arthur John Sharp in 1895.
 In 1901 they were living at 1 Farm House, Biddenham where Arthur, aged 28, was farming.
-In 1911 they were at Battmans Wood Farm.
+In 1911 they were at Bettmans Wood Farm.
 They had been married 16 years and had no children.
-Arthur John Sharp of Battmans Wood Farm, Biddenham, died on 19 August 1930.
+In 1921 Arthur and Elizabeth Bettmans Wood Farm, Biddenden, Kent.
+Arthur was a 48 year old farmer.
+Elizabeth, aged 50 was on home duties.
+Arthur John Sharp of Bettmans Wood Farm, Biddenham, died on 19 August 1930.
 Probate was granted to Elizabeth Sarah Ann Sharp, widow.
 Elizabeth Sarah Ann Sharp of Readers Bridge, St Michaels, Tenterden, widow, died on 11 June 1934.
 Probate was granted to Reuben Frank Mercer, engineers clerk.

 • Emily Annie Honeysett.
 Born 28 July 1873 in Tenterden.
 Emily married William Henry Gardner in 1895.
 In 1901 they were living at Podkin Cottages, Biddenden and William was an "ordinary agricultural labourer".
 In 1911 they were farming at Readers Bridge, Tenterden.
 They had three daughters and one son, one daughter dying in childhood.
+They were still at Readers Bridge in 1921.
+William Henry Gardener was a 49 year old grazier working on his own account.
+Emily Annie, aged 47, was a "domestic".
+Three children remained at home.
 In 1939 they were still at Readers Bridge, Tenterden and William was a smallholder.
 Emily Annie Gardner (wife of William Henry Gardner) of Myrtle Cottages, St Michaels, Tenterden died on 18 May 1942.
 Probate was granted to William Henry Gardner of no occupation.
 William Henry Gardner of 1 Myrtle Cottages, St Michaels, Tenterden died on 22 February 1947. probate was granted to Mercy Ann Mercer (wife of John Charles Mercer), one of their daughters and John William Gardner, engineer, I assume that this is their son Jabez William Gardner (born 1 July 1914).

 In 1891 John and Mercy were still at Needers Bridge where 64 year old John was still farming.
 They were still there in 1901 and John was now a 78!! year old farmer.
 Mercy Honeysett died on 27 June 1902 and was buried on 30 June 1902 at Station Road Extension, Tenterden.
 John Honeysett died on 8 June 1904 and was buried at Jireh Baptist Chapelyard, Tenterden, along with his seven year old granddaughter.

-Edward and Ann's daughter Sarah Honeysett probably died in 1852, aged just 24 years old.
+In 1851 Edward and Ann's daughter Sarah Honeysett was still living at home with her parents.
+She was 23 years old.
+She died the following year in 1852, aged just 24 years old.

 Nothing more is known about Edward and Ann's daughter Mary Honeysett after 1851 when, aged 21 she is visiting widow Philliss Dann at Mill Corner, Ashburnham.

 • Harry Harvey.
 Born 1851 in Salvington, West Sussex.
-In 1871 Harry aged 19, a carpenter, lodging with Thomas N Colwell a ships carpenter at 27 South Street, Lewes, He married Pheobe Caroline Driver in 1878 in Hastings.
+In 1871 Harry aged 19, a carpenter, lodging with Thomas N Colwell a ships carpenter at 27 South Street, Lewes, He married Phoebe Caroline Driver on 17 September 1878 in St Matthews, Silverhill, Hastings.
+Harry was a 26 year old carpenter, son of Henry Harvey, miller.
+Phoebe was 27 years old, daughter of Job Driver, plumber.
 In 1881 they were living with an aunt Rebecca R Hodges, a 50 year old dressmaker at 8 Springfield Road, St Leonards.
-In 1901 they were living with Elizabeth Hodges, single, a 65 year old lodging house keeper. at Springfield Road.
-Harry is described as her nephew.
+In 1891 they were living with Elizabeth Hodges, single, aged 55, dressmaker at 8 Springfield.
+Harry was a 39 year old carpenter.
+Phoebe was 40 years old, In 1901 they were still living with Elizabeth Hodges, single, a 65 year old lodging house keeper. at Springfield Road.
+On both occasions Harry is described as her nephew.
 It is not clear how the Hodges are related.
 By 1911 Harry and his wife are living at 8 Stockleigh Road, St Leonards and Harry aged 59 is a lodging house keeper.
 Their niece Edith Corby is living with them as well as boarder Amy Borderlie from Tasmania.
 Harry died in 1915.
+I can find no trace of Phoebe in 1921.
 Phoebe Caroline Harvey of 8 Stockleigh Road, St Leonards, widow died on 29 August 1930.
 Probate was granted to Edith Corby, spinster.

 Henry Harvey died aged 32 and was buried in Holy Trinity Churchyard, Cuckfield on 6 June 1853.
 In 1861 Martha Harvey and her son Harry are living with Martha's parents, Edward and Ann at Halden.
 Martha Harvey died in Brighton in 1874